sonic-net/DASH/Documentation/README.md

 ...
 ```
 ### Chris' Proposal 2 - Group all HLDs in one folder, all compliance requirements in another
 In this format, all the HLDs are in one folder and compliance requirements in another folder, making it easier to find all the documents at the same "level" of detail.
-As the complexity grows, this helps keep things organized according to "technical area of interest/expertise" (architesure/features vs. detailed requirements).
-The downside is you have to look in two different places to maintain/review the high-related desciptions and requirements.
+As the complexity grows, this helps keep things organized according to "technical area of interest/expertise" (architecture/features vs. detailed requirements).
+The downside is you have to look in two different places to maintain/review the highly-related descriptions and requirements.
 ```
 System Descriptions/HLDs
     General High-level Descriptions